Er-Aaqib/ETL-Pipeline-in-Python/README.md

 The primary objective of this project is to build a basic ETL pipeline that:

-        1. Extracts real-time weather data from an external API.
+        1. Extracts real-time weather data from an external API using three distinct modules:
+              -  By city name
+              -  By city ID
+              -  By zipcode
         2. Transforms the raw data into a structured format that is easy to analyze.
         3. Loads the processed data into a CSV file for storage and further analysis.